 1. Descriptive Research

 Descriptive research design focuses on detailing a situation or case.
-It's a theory-driven method that involves gathering, analysing, and presenting data.
+It's a theory-driven method that involves gathering, analyzing, and presenting data.
 This approach offers insights into the reasons and mechanisms behind a research subject, enhancing understanding of the research's importance.
 When the problem statement is unclear, exploratory research can be conducted.

 2. Experimental Research

 Experimental research design investigates cause-and-effect relationships.
 It’s a causal design where the impact of an independent variable on a dependent variable is observed.
 For example, the effect of price on customer satisfaction.
 This method efficiently addresses problems by manipulating independent variables to see their effect on dependent variables.
-Often used in social sciences, it involves analysing human behaviour by studying changes in one group's actions and their impact on another group.
+Often used in social sciences, it involves analyzing human behavior by studying changes in one group's actions and their impact on another group.

 3. Correlational Research